Kill private capital, kill civilisation

 What is capital?
 Capital is a thing (or service) that is produced not for consumption but for further production.
 The existence of capital industries implies several stages of production, or up to thousands upon thousands of steps in a long structure of production.
 Capital is the institution that gives rise to business–to–business trading, an extended workforce, firms, factories, ever more specialisation, and generally the production of all kinds of things that by themselves cannot be useful in final consumption but rather are useful for the production of other things.

 Capital is not so much defined as a particular good — most things have many varieties of uses — but rather a purpose of a good.
 Its purpose is extended over a long period of time with the goal of providing for final consumption.
-Capital is employed in a long structure of production that can last a month, a year, 10 years, or 50 years.
+Capital is employed in a long structure of production that can last a month, a year, ten years, or fifty years.
 The investment at the earliest (highest) stages has to take place long before the payoff circles around following final consumption.

 In a developed economy, the vast majority of productive activities consist in participation in these capital–goods sectors and not in final–consumption–goods sectors . . .